How to Create a Website

 These are a few things to look for:

 - Load speed: if a web page takes more than 3 seconds to load on a mobile then 53% on visitors will abandon it, that drops to 2% on a desktop.
-75% will abandon if you load in over 4 seconds another reason not to bloat your web pages.
-Google considers any web page it's spiders cannot crawl in under 2 seconds as slow.
+75% will abandon if it takes over 4 seconds another reason not to bloat your web pages.
+The more on your page the longer it takes to load, Google considers any web page it's bots cannot crawl in under 2 seconds as slow.

-- Bad navigation, if people cannot find their way around a website they leave, and the more pages there are the more difficult they find the navigation.
+- Bad navigation, if people cannot find their way around a website they leave, the more pages there are the more difficult they find the navigation.
 Another reason not to have too many pages.
-Google ranks you down for bad navigation
+Google ranks you down for bad navigation.

 - Clutter, if there is too much information on the page visitors get confused.
 If information seems too difficult to find they will leave.